ctb/titus-blog/src/2016-sustaining-research-software-development.rst

 ------------------------------------------------------------------------

-Software is fast becoming a sine qua non in research, and researchers and funding agencies have been trying to figure out how to support sustainable software development.
+Software is fast becoming a sine qua non in research, and researchers and funding agencies have been trying with increasing urgency to figure out how to support sustainable software development.
 There's a `whole NSF program devoted to sustainable research software
 <http://www.nsf.gov/pubs/2014/nsf14520/nsf14520.htm>`__, and I think
 it's fair to say that one of the main subsurface goals of the `BD2K program <https://datascience.nih.gov/bd2k>`__ is to tackle the question of software (PSA: data isn't much use without software).
-The USDA and bio bits of DOE are also running smack into the problem that the research programs they fund are utterly dependent on software yet investments in software are often secondary and rarely yield software that is usable past the end of the grant.
-It turns out that software development for research is a surprisingly intransigent beast.
+The USDA and bio bits of DOE are also running smack into the problem that the research programs they fund are utterly dependent on software, yet investments in software are often secondary and rarely yield software that is usable past the end of the grant.
+It turns out that software development for research is a rather intransigent beast.

 Fundamentally, stable research software is a way of accelerating research.
 I believe there to be a lot of interest in & need for the